 Before you go, here are a few quick things you should consider before making your final toilet decision.

-4 Things to Consider When Buying a Porta Potty for Camping
+4 Things to Consider When Buying a Portable Toilet for Camping

 Keep these things in mind so you’re sure to get the right portable toilet for camping and not just a load of crap.